smaremanda/add-in-docs/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 # Create a Project add-in that uses REST with an on-premises Project Server OData service

-Build a task pane add-in for Project Professional 2013 that compares cost and work data in the active project with the averages for all projects in the current Project Web App instance.
+This article describes how to build a task pane add-in for Project Professional 2013 that compares cost and work data in the active project with the averages for all projects in the current Project Web App instance.
 The add-in uses REST with the jQuery library to access the  **ProjectData** OData reporting service in Project Server 2013.

 The code in this article is based on a sample developed by Saurabh Sanghvi and Arvind Iyer, Microsoft Corporation.